 Exemptions from the GCR are listed in 40 CFR 93.153 or the applicable SIP (40 CFR 51.851) and are generally routine and recurring in nature.
-GCR exemptions fall under either regulatory exemptions or as PTC exemptions.
-If a proposed action is on the CATEX list AND is either on the GCR regulatory exempt list or the PTC list, document the CATEX and the GCR exemption and the Air Quality Assessment process is complete (no further air quality review is required).
+GCR exemptions fall under either a regulatory exemption or a PTC exemption.
+If a proposed action is on the CATEX list AND is either on the GCR regulatory exempt list or the PTC list, document the CATEX and the GCR exemption and then the Air Quality Assessment process is complete (no further air quality review is required).
 (40 CFR 93)